stevenharman/git_tracker/README.md

 ```

+You should then add a [useful and responsible commit message][tpope]. :heart:

 ### Passing commit messages via command line

 If you pass a commit message on the command line the hook will still add the